egbonjefri/ai4ph_notebooks_versioning/README.md

 - **Python**: Primary programming language for data analysis.
 - **Jupyter Notebooks**: Interactive computing environment for creating and sharing documents that contain live code, equations, visualizations, and narrative text.
 - **Pandas, Matplotlib**: Key Python libraries for data manipulation and visualization.
-- **Git/GitHub**: Used for version control and sharing the project for collaborative purposes.
+- **Git/GitHub**: Used for version control and sharing the project for grading/collaborative purposes.

 ## Getting Started